jess-of-the-woods/tid_til/javascript/node.md

 - Server ([NPM](npm.md))
 - Runner ( e.g. `node fileName` to run a file with node.js runner)

-fs & path are core node modules
+'fs' & 'path' are core node modules

 ### Commands
 `node fileName`: to run a file with Node runner